Study smarter with Fiveable

 Biological anthropology investigates the physical, evolutionary, and genetic dimensions of being human.
 The core insight here: humans are biological organisms shaped by millions of years of evolution, yet our biology constantly interacts with our cultural environments.

-Compare: Cultural Anthropology vs. Biological Anthropology—both study human diversity, but cultural anthropologists focus on learned behavior while biological anthropologists examine inherited traits and physical variation.
-If an FRQ asks about human adaptation, consider whether the adaptation is genetic or cultural (often it's both).
+Compare: Cultural Anthropology vs. Biological Anthropology: both study human diversity, but cultural anthropologists focus on learned behavior while biological anthropologists examine inherited traits and physical variation.
+If a question asks about human adaptation, consider whether the adaptation is genetic or cultural (often it's both).

 Linguistic anthropology treats language not just as a communication tool but as a window into cognition, identity, and social power.
 The guiding principle: language both reflects and shapes how we think about the world.

-Compare: Linguistic Anthropology vs. Cultural Anthropology—both examine social life, but linguistic anthropologists specifically focus on how language mediates culture.
-When analyzing identity or power, cultural anthropologists might study rituals while linguistic anthropologists study speech patterns and terminology.
+Compare: Linguistic Anthropology vs. Cultural Anthropology: both examine social life, but linguistic anthropologists specifically focus on how language mediates culture.
+When analyzing identity or power, a cultural anthropologist might study rituals or institutions, while a linguistic anthropologist would study speech patterns, terminology, or who gets to speak in certain contexts.

-Compare: Archaeology vs. Biological Anthropology—both work with physical remains, but archaeologists focus on cultural artifacts (tools, buildings, trash) while biological anthropologists focus on human bodies (bones, DNA).
-Forensic work sometimes bridges both.
+Compare: Archaeology vs. Biological Anthropology: both work with physical remains, but archaeologists focus on cultural artifacts (tools, buildings, trash middens) while biological anthropologists focus on human bodies (bones, DNA).
+Forensic work sometimes bridges both subfields.

 | Concept | Best Examples |